Auxx/grilledui/README.md

 ## HybridActivity

 This activity is a hybrid between MDF and tabs.
 Tabs will be used on phones and MDF on tablets by default.
 But behaviour can easily be overriden with proper layouts.
 It is quite possible to use MDF in landscape and tabs in portrait orientation, for example.
+Check out `CustomLayoutExample` for this advanced behaviour.

 ## XmlSectionReader